pedrodota/flutter_exercise/README.md

 - Ensure responsive behavior across different screen sizes
 - Components must be functional in the Widgetbook environment
 - Commit regularly throughout your development process
-- Submit the link to your forked repository when complete
+- Submit the link to your forked repository when complete by email